Koatty/koatty/README.md

 # koatty
-Use TypeScript, based on Koa2.
+A lightweight, scalable for agile development TypeScript web framework, based on koa2.